The Little Trials of Virgo Malfoy

 Daphne nodded.
 "Draco was writing a letter in bed to Lord Malfoy.
 He was asking for help in getting some of the Dark families to work with him on 'putting Alexandra Black in her place.'
 Apparently many of the people he spoke with were reluctant to help without approval from their parents first.
 They probably remember what happened last year."

 "Mmm… well that gives us a breathing spot, but it sounds like we'll have to speed up our work with Alex, anyway."

 "Yes."
 Daphne frowned.
 "I'm not all that thrilled about keeping her in the dark about all our secrets, you know."

 Harry sighed.
 "I know.
 But it's not like with you and the other girls.
 I had months working together with Ginny, Hermione, and Luna before I told them, and you and I were already betrothed.
-Hell, even Tracy accumulated a good chunk of time with me over the last year before she found out.
+Hell, even Tracey accumulated a good chunk of time with me over the last year before she found out.
 I've hardly had any opportunity to spend serious time with Alex."

 "She's pretty obsessed with Lord Slytherin."

 Harry seemed to think before nodding, this time rather more firmly.
 "I think that after we've gone through helping her survive the smack down from the Dark, we can bring her in."